Recent studies underscore the benefits of induction at 39 weeks in healthy nulliparas but the decision to deliver should remain up to the mother.

 New NIH study suggests induced labor at 39 weeks reduces need for cesareans

 The study indicates that inducing labor in the 39th week reduces the need for cesarean deliveries, without increasing the risk of other negative natal consequences.
 Before we discuss that outcome, let’s look at some basic background information.

 - Technically speaking, an early-term baby is born between 37 weeks and 38 weeks 6 days of pregnancy (measured from the first day of the mother’s last period).

 - A full-term baby is born between 39 weeks and 40 weeks 6 days.

 - Late-term means born in the 41st week.

 - A baby still in the womb after 42 weeks is considered to be post-term.

-What does induction of labor, elective induction, and expectant management mean?
+What do induction of labor, elective induction, and expectant management mean?

-- “Induction of labor” (IOL) means a medically prescribed intervention which forces relatively immediate birth.
+- “Induction of labor” (IOL) means a medically prescribed intervention that forces relatively immediate birth.